We tend to overestimate the effect of a technology in the short run and underestimate the effect in the long run.

 We spent many years fighting against monoliths plagued with poor code, design and architecture.
 Monolith applications became associated with big balls of muds : A code no one understands and no one wants to work with.

 Martin Fowler in “Semantic Diffusion” , says topics become trendy mainly due to its name.
 Microservices mean the opposite of big monoliths.
 Micro versus Big.
-The first thing it came to my mind was small simple organized pieces.
+The first thing it came to my mind when I heard about Microservices was small simple organized pieces.
 No more monoliths, no more big balls of mud!
 Also, all the cool companies were doing it.

 Microservices started representing everything monolith applications were not, including not having its problems.
 Most jobs specs have “Microservices”.
 It makes sense.
 Would you want to apply to a job to work on a “Monolith”?
 Microservices became a way of attracting developers.